andrasq/node-qprintf/Readme.md

 - `%%` - the `%` escape character itself
 - `%A` - an array formatted with util.inspect
 - `%O` - an object formatted with util.inspect to depth: 6
+- `%e` - a number in exponential notation, eg 1230 => "1.230e+03" (does not remove trailing zeros)
+- `%g` - a number in either %f or %e notation, depending on its size

 Printf supports basic conversion flags for field width control.
 The conversion specifier is constructed as (values in [ ] square brackets are optional)